gonzalovsilva/joplin-dark-theme/README.md

 `userchrome.css` is used to style the entire app, `userstyle.css` is used to style the parsed markdown, instead.

-In order to use these stylesheets, place them in `~/.config/joplin-desktop/`
+In order to use these stylesheets, place them in `~/.config/joplin-desktop/` on linux, and in `%userprofile%\.config\joplin-desktop\` on windows.

 ## What it looks like